-The animal agriculture industry is using these new "tough laws" as a diversion and hopes they will result in a reduction in the exposure of the horrors inherent in the Australian animal agriculture industry.
+In various parts of Australia, the animal agriculture industry is attempting to use new "tough laws" as a diversion and hopes they will result in a reduction in the exposure of the horrors inherent in the Australian animal agriculture industry.
 It is a blatant attempt to prevent further scrutiny.
-But the law will be too late.
+But news laws will be too late.
 The truth is already there in thousands of hours of footage and countless images gathered over many years.

-To learn more about animal agriculture in Australia, we urge those who are deciding on this Bill to watch the documentary film Dominion, available at www.watchdominion.com.
+To learn more about animal agriculture in Australia, we urge committee members to watch the documentary film Dominion, available at www.watchdominion.com.